avanwinkle/masseffect2/README.md

 * Infiltrating the Collector Base

-  Choose a specialist to enter the vent and follow the lit shots to activate the valves and get them through safely, fighting Collectors all the while in this two-ball battle.
+  Choose a tech specialist to enter the vent, then follow the lit shots to activate the valves and get them through safely—fighting Collectors all the while in this exciting two-ball battle.
 Don't let the timer run out!

 * The Long Walk

-  Choose a biotic specialist to protect the squad and follow the blue shots to make your way deeper into the base.
-Don't let your squadmates get too far behind!
+  Choose a biotic specialist to protect the squad and follow the blue shots to make your way deeper into the base, battling husks and Collectors along the way.
+Move quickly, don't stray from the biotic barrier, and don't let your squadmates get too far behind if you want to survive!

 * The Reaper

-  Finish the fight in this two-phase mode, alternating between taking down Collectors during a four-ball multiball and playing cat-and-mouse against a Reaper.
+  Finish the fight in this two-phase mode that alternates between taking down Collectors during a four-ball multiball and playing cat-and-mouse against a Reaper.
 Build up attack damage and hit the Reaper repeatedly to take it down, but watch out for its deadly beam cannon!

 * Escape